testvon/alecsatin.github.io/_posts/2016-03-04-rudeness-civility-christian-comment-moderation.md

-Don Vega's response to [this week's earlier post](/biblical-orthodoxy/apostate-christian-comments/) was unsurprisingly harsh.
-There was little evidence of Christian grace in his comments at [Extra Nos](http://extranos.blogspot.com/2016/01/hitler-loses-univeral-objective.html).
-And none at all in his communications to me.
+Don Vega left a harsh and abusive comment which showed little evidence of Christian grace.
+You can see a somewhat less aggressive tone in his comments at [Extra Nos](http://extranos.blogspot.com/2016/01/hitler-loses-univeral-objective.html).

-When his comment did not appear on the post, he proceeded to [slander me online](http://extranos.blogspot.com/2016/01/hitler-loses-univeral-objective.html?showComment=1457026856192#c8430463623354438463).
+When his comment did not appear on this blog, he proceeded to [slander me online](http://extranos.blogspot.com/2016/01/hitler-loses-univeral-objective.html?showComment=1457026856192#c8430463623354438463).
 He also continued to paper me with email messages after 3 separate requests for him not to contact me again.
-I can't print the profanity and other un-Christian language he used.
+I can't print the profanity he used.

 Here's my [public response](http://extranos.blogspot.com/2016/01/hitler-loses-univeral-objective.html?showComment=1457028187014#c5839851054149582370):